DIRTY AIR = DIRTY SKIN

 Do you know that our largest organ, the human skin, plays the role of a barrier and is also very exposed to aggressive air pollutants?
-Thus, living in London means that we are heavily exposed to pollutants that have an effect on our general health and on our skin.
+Thus, living in London means that we are heavily exposed to pollutants that have an impact on our general health and on our skin.

 As a matter of fact, this is a concerning and widespread issue as nearly 90% of the world’s population breathes air containing a high level of pollutants (WHO, 2017).
 In 2019, air pollution was considered by the World Health Organization to be the biggest environmental health risk to humans.
 While the level of pollution outdoors is very concerning, we also face heavy pollution indoors.